djandyr/docuware-autostore/README.md

 * __autoStore.keepSource__

     If this flag is true the source documents remain in the document tray; otherwise they are removed from document tray.
 Default: `false`

+* __autoStore.reintellixOnFailure__

+    If this flag is true and intelligent indexing has failed (grey) on source document force resending of textshots to intellix by restarting intelligent indexing.
+Default: `true`

 * __autoStore.limit__